Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 ## Current Work (Winter 2025 — Docs Only)
 - Improve clarity and readability across existing documentation.
-- Fix formatting inconsistencies.
+- Fix formatting inconsistencies and reorganize sections where needed.
 - Add small clarifications or examples where helpful.
-- Light restructuring to make docs easier to navigate.

 **No feature development until January 2026.**